Period - cycle & period tracker mobile app

 view prototype

-🎙️ usability testing
+🎙️ key findings after usability testing

 Making sure that the product works not just in theory, but also in users' hands